 As stated above the City Council has been proactive in the steps that have already been implemented.
 Most consultants recommend using a combination of different approaches to address outstanding CalPERS obligations.
-Below are some of the most recommended:
+Below is the recommended plan to address long-term pension obligations:

 - Continue to explore ways to raise revenue and increase the tax base.
-In addition to the above ballot measures the City is currently proactive in cost recovery and analyzes our Master Fee Schedule to ensure that we are charging adequately for service delivery. - Continue to explore potentially contributing a percentage of General Fund surplus at the end of the fiscal year to the existing CalPERS Stabilization Reserve. - Continue to work toward employee cost-sharing for the City's contribution to CalPERS with additional labor groups to lower the City's contribution to CalPERS. - Continue to explore the possibility of creating a 115 pension trust fund with the existing \$5.5 million in the CalPERS Stabilization Reserve.
+In addition to the above ballot measures the City is currently proactive in cost recovery and analyzes our Master Fee Schedule to ensure that we are charging adequately for service delivery. - Continue to explore potentially contributing a percentage of General Fund surplus at the end of the fiscal year to the existing CalPERS Stabilization Reserve. - Continue to work toward employee cost-sharing for the City's contribution to CalPERS with additional labor groups to lower the City's contribution to CalPERS.

+• Continue to explore the possibility of creating a 115 pension trust fund with the existing \$5.5 million in the CalPERS Stabilization Reserve.